 Shield Defense (Ex)

 Starting at 3rd level, a viking learns the art of fighting with a shield.
 Whenever she is wearing medium, light, or no armor and wielding a shield, the viking’s shield bonus to AC increases by 1.
-Every 4 levels thereafter (7th, 11th, and 15th), this bonus increases by 1.
+Every four fighter levels thereafter (7th, 11th, 15th, and 19th), this bonus increases by 1.